bojansap/2021-11-IRPA-OrdersManagement/docs/README.md

 ## Getting started

-We will develop the automation in multiple steps.
-We will:
+You will develop the automation in multiple steps.
+You will:
 1. Create a project
 2. Capture the application screen
 3. Define automation: on UI5 and Excel sides
 4. Test automation

-We will iteratively ensure that we are on the right track.
+Detailed step-by-step instructions will ensure that you are on the right track.